The Early Years

 I felt I was missing out on the best years of their lives.

 My dilemma was that work has always been important to me.
 It is how I express myself and my creativity in this world.

 I love being a mother.
 There is also this whole other part of me that needs to be engaged and independent.
 Starting my own business seemed a natural next step.

 In 2001, I completed The Coach Training Program at Coach U and launched my coaching practice.

 My approach is, and always will be, deeply influenced by my cultural roots, work and life experience, and my long-term practice of mindfulness meditation.

 I continue to change and learn.
 I am still trying to figure things out.

-I have now entered my sixth decade and have lived through profound losses and milestones.
+I am now in my sixth decade and have lived through profound losses and milestones.
 I have also had my share of incredible joy.
 The twins graduated college, found jobs they love, and moved out of the family home.
 My role as a mother is being redefined.

 The road is opening wide ahead, and I am preparing myself for the next chapter.